-At Brackley Medical Centre we are open for pre bookable, routine appointments, Monday to Friday, from 08:00am to 18.30pm.
-Please note during the current Coronavirus situation, the majority of these are telephone appointments.
+At Brackley Medical Centre we have a mix of pre bookable, routine face to face and telephone appointments, Monday to Friday, from 08:00am to 18.30pm.

 We are open for additional 'extended access' appointments as follows:

 Tuesday: 18:30 – 20:00

 Thursday: 07:00 – 08:00 and 18.30 - 20.00

 Please note these appointments are pre-bookable sessions and we cannot accommodate walk in patients or emergencies.
 Without an appointment you will need to call the Out of Hours GP Service on 111.

 All our routine appointments are all 15 minutes long, if you have several problems there may well not be time to address them all effectively in one consultation and you may need to rebook.
 You can book a double appointment if required.